NetEase/pomelo-scheduler/README.md

 //CancelJob
 schedule.cancelJob(id);
 ```
-When you cancle a job, it will stop schedule immidiatelly, and delete the job.
+When you cancel a job, it will stop schedule immidiatelly, and delete the job.